 Parks in Tower Hamlets perform an essential role in nature conservation by providing habitats for wildlife.
 Getting involved with conservation work, such as creating new wildlife habitats, can be great fun and has many physical and psychological health benefits.

-Download our latest Tower Habitats Newsflash and calendar of wildlife events
+Download our latest Tower Habitats Newsflash

 The borough has two local nature reserves Mudchute Park and Farm and Tower Hamlets Cemetery Park.

 Other parks that have been designed or developed with nature conservation and biodiversity value in mind include Mile End Park, Victoria Park, Wapping Woods, Kind Edward Memorial Park and Weavers Fields.
 These reserves and parks are a haven for wildlife and also serve as a location for local volunteers to be trained and develop skills in conservation.